Poppy seed cake with chocolate ganache

 • Preheat oven to 375°F.

 • On a well-greased baking sheet, arrange the turnips in an upright position with the scooped-out wider portions facing up (like cups).
 (I used tomato sauce for the bottom of the pan).
 Fill the turnips with stuffing.
-Ideally the stuffing should heap above the surface of the turnips, although this will depend on the size of the turnips, and the amount of stuffing.
+Ideally the stuffing should be above the surface of the turnips, although this will depend on the size of the turnips, and the amount of stuffing.

 • Put a small piece of butter on top of each turnip and bake in the pre-heated oven for about 20 minutes, until the turnips are heated through and crusty on top.
 The turnips should not be raw but nicely baked.
 If it is still raw, just bake it a little longer.